shashankvemuri/email-transcription-extension/README.md

 ## Installation
 1. Clone the repository or download the ZIP file
-2. Unzip (if downloaded as a ZIP) and enter into the project directory in your terminal
+2. Unzip (if downloaded as a ZIP) and enter into the project directory in terminal
 3. Install the necessary dependencies within the folder by running `npm install`
 4. Download the final build version of the extension by running `npm run build`
 5. Navigate to `chrome://extensions/` in your Chrome browser.
 6. Enable "Developer mode" at the top-right corner
-7. Click on "Load unpacked" and select the extension's directory (the `build` folder)
+7. Click on "Load unpacked" and select the  `build` folder within the project's directory
 8. The extension should now appear in your extensions list and is ready for use

 ## Usage